Mayor 2001 to 2010, Central Otago District

-As a district councillor and Alexandra community board member, I was an early champion (with many others), an outspoken public advocate, and chairman of the operations and governance committees for the life of the project
+As a district councillor and Alexandra community board member, I was an early champion (with many others), an outspoken public advocate, and chairman of the joint (with the ORC) operations and governance committees for the life of the project.

 A brain child of me and QLDC mayor at the time Clive Geddes.
-I was the inaugural (and only) chairman, and kept the CET going through thick and thin - to the extent of at least once paying the GST out of my own pocket
+I was the inaugural (and only) chairman, and kept the CET going through thick and thin - once paying the GST out of my own pocket

-But subsequently with with much more important contributions by recent Bledisloe Cup winner Basil Goodman, and the grower cooperative which now owns Seasonal Solutions
+But subsequently with much more important contributions by recent Bledisloe Cup winner Basil Goodman, MSD, and the grower cooperative which now owns Seasonal Solutions

 Early advocate, national working party member, champion within Otago Forward, member Apple Futures board of directors for the duration of that project

-Safe Lifestyles - a trust-funded project - out of my office with my leadership - that commissioned research on the lifestyle choices of young people, trialed the EZHELP phone line, assembled a reference resource, and lobbied for awareness of drug use in Central's schools
+Safe Lifestyles - a Central Lakes Trust-funded project - out of my office with my leadership - that commissioned research on the lifestyle choices of young people, trialed the EZHELP phone line, assembled a reference resource, and controversially lobbied for awareness of drug use in Central's schools

-Irrigation - with CODC Economic Development Manager Jono Gadd, assisted Central Otago irrigators make a powerful combined case for government support - now an Irrigation NZ project
+Irrigation - with the late CODC Economic Development Manager Jono Gadd, assisted Central Otago irrigators make a powerful combined case for government support - that became an Irrigation NZ project.

 Warm homes Clean Air - a project that began in my office after some fairly pointed hints by then Dunedin North Labour MP Pete Hodgson, and then newly-elected MP for Otago David Parker.

-Over the subsequent years this project has improved the quality of life in thousands of Otago households, with multi-million dollar funding from EECA and others.
+Over the subsequent years this project has (and still is) improved the quality of life in thousands of Otago households, with multi-million dollar funding from EECA and others.

-Project Hayes - whether you think we won or lost, hearing the evidence in Central Otago - something the government did not support, but that I argued for - added value to the outcome
+Project Hayes - whether you think we won or lost, hearing the evidence in Central Otago - something the government did not support, but that as district mayor I argued for - added value to the outcome

 Health camp - saved!
-A thousand-strong march through Roxburgh, promoted by me, with the support of Roxburgh community board members, in the week the board met in Wellington to decide its fate, almost certainly 'saved' the camp.
+A 300-strong march through Roxburgh, promoted by me, with the support of Roxburgh community board members, in the week the board met in Wellington to decide its fate, almost certainly 'saved' the camp.
 But now, years later, the camp is gone, victim to changes in fashion and in political correctness, and too small to matter to those who count.
 Saved?
 NOT!

 Horticulture branding project - an Otago Forward project driven out of my office, intending to capture the premium value in international markets of Central Otago's apples, apricots and cherries.
 Now manifest as Central Otago Premium Fruit Ltd

 Otago Polytechnic - co-opted board member, then full member, from March 2005 to July 2013